Clodan: 7 things you should know

 - There is not enough data to know whether using Clodan on the skin will harm an unborn baby.
 Women who are pregnant should only use Clodan if the risks outweigh the benefits and only under a doctor's advice.

 - It may not be safe to breastfeed while using this medicine.
-If breastfeeding and your doctor has advised you to use Clodan do not apply to any areas of the chest likely to come into contact with the baby's mouth.
+If breastfeeding and your doctor has advised you to use Clodan do not apply it to any areas of the chest likely to come into contact with the baby's mouth.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects